taranion/mudstandards/docs/intermud/intermud2.md

    Name of the mud where the message is from.
 * "WIZNAME"
    Name of the wizards sending the message
+* "EMOTE"
+    The integer 1 if this message is to be interpreted (shown) as an emote (like Koresh smiles), or 0 otherwise.
+EMOTE is part of the original protocol implementation
 * "GWIZ"
    The actual message text as given by the wizard

+### "gfinger_q"
+    Retreive information about a player or creator on a remote mud.

+    "ASKWIZ"
+        The real name of the person who asks the information

+    "PLAYER"
+        The name of the player about who info is asked

+### "gfinger_a"
+    The answer to a "gfinger_q"-request: finger information about a player.

+    "ASKWIZ"
+        This value must be the same as in the query

+    "MSG"
+        The available finger information

+### "gtell"
+    This was one of the first extensions and is supported by practically every mud which uses this protocol.
+You use it to tell something to a person on another mud.
+    The confirmation of a tell, should come in a "affirmation_a" packet; however many muds simply send a "gtell" message back from a non-existant user (e.g. "root" or "udp-daemon") telling you whether the message was shown to the remote user, or not.

+    "WIZFROM"
+        The name of the person who says something

+    "WIZTO"
+        The name of the person to whom is spoken

+    "MSG"
+        The actual message

+### "affirmation_a"
+    This is the affirmation of a "gtell" message.

+    "TYPE"
+        This value always is "gtell"

+    "WIZFROM"
+        The name of the person who received the tell message

+    "WIZTO"
+        The name of the person to send the confirmation to

+    "MSG"
+        The actual affirmation message

+### "gchannel"
+    This is sent from one mud to another holding a message to present on yet another 'global wizline'.
+It is an extension to the default wizline and was probably introduced by the Eastern Stories mudlib (based on TMI-2).
+The 'es' channel is supposed to be restricted to MUDs with this mudlib; and the 'twiz' (taiwanese wizards) channel to IP-numbers starting with 140.
+I say "supposed", because they all show up in my logfiles ;-)

+    "USRNAME"
+        Name of the wizard sending the message in ASCII

+    "CNAME"
+        Name of the wizard sending the message in Big5 character set

+    "CHANNEL"
+        The channel this wizards uses: known channels are 'es', 'gwiz', 'twiz' and 'jy'

+    "MSG"
+        The actual message text as given by the wizard (usually in Big5 characters)

+    "EMOTE"
+        The integer 1 if this message is to be interpreted (shown) as an emote (like Koresh smiles), or 0 otherwise

+### "locate_q"
+    Check whether a certain player is logged on (or exists) in this mud.
+This request is usually send to all known muds at once.

+    "ASKWIZ"
+        The real name of the person who asks the information

+    "TARGET"
+        The name of the player we are looking for

+### "locate_a"
+    The answer to a locate-request.
+Some muds only send a reply when the person was actually located (and leave out the "LOCATE" parameter).

+    "ASKWIZ"
+        This value must be the same as in the query

+    "TARGET"
+        This value must be the same as in the query

+    "LOCATE"
+        "yes" or "no", depending on success

+### "mail_q"
+    This extension was first added in August 1993 by Inspiral@Tabor.
+Use this to send an intermud mail message to somebody at another mud.
+Note that mail messages are usually longer than the maximum size of an UDP packet, so they will be split up in several packets.
+Some MUDs only support these messages over TCP connections.

+    "WIZTO"
+        The mail recipient

+    "WIZFROM"
+        The mail sender

+    "DATE"
+        A timestamp for the mail (usually in seconds since 1-1-1970)

+    "SUBJECT"
+        A subject for the mail message

+    "CC"
+        Optional adresses for extra recipients

+    "ENDMSG"
+        The value is "1" iff this is the last packet of a message, it is usually omitted for preceding messages This should always be 1 if the message fits in a single packet

+    "MSG"
+        The contents of the mail: this may be a multi-line string

+### "mail_a"
+    Confirmation for a received intermud mail message.

+    "ENDMSG"
+        Present with value "1" iff the mail_q had this set as well

+    "RESEND"
+        Optional: ask the originator MUD to resend a message that could not be processed.
+I've never seen this option actually being used...

+### "rwho_q"
+    This extensions is used very often as well.
+It will list the users on the remote mud.
+    Only one parameter is used:

+    "ASKWIZ"
+        The real name of the person who asks the information

+### "rwho_a"
+    The reply to a rwho query.
+There is no standard layout for the reply; it should be shown directly to the player who requested the info.
+Admins are free to include as little or as much information as they like (titles, levels, etcetera).

+    "ASKWIZ"
+        This value must be the same as in the query

+    "RWHO"
+        The string listing all users on the remote mud

+### "supported_q"
+    Check whether a remote mud supports a certain intermud service.

+    "CMD"
+        Any intermud command (e.g. "ping_q")

+    "ANSWERID"
+        An unique id for recognizing the answer (this can be the name of a player when the message is initiated by one).

+### "supported_a"
+    In the original protocol, this (undocumented) command returns the "SUPPORTED" parameter with value "yes" when the command is supported and "NOTSUPPORTED" with value "yes" otherwise.
+However some implementations appear to be using the "no" value for "SUPPORTED" in the latter case.
+Either way: a mud should not really depend on the answer to this query.

+    "CMD"
+        This value must be the same as in the query

+    "ANSWERID"
+        This value must be the same as in the query

+    "SUPPORTED"
+        The only defined value is "yes"

+    "NOTSUPPORTED"
+        The only defined value is "yes" (To avoid confusion, SUPPORTED and NOTSUPPORTED should never be used in combination!)

 ## Future extensions

 There are numerous possibilities for new commands in the protocol.
 Some  examples of what could be added are commands to handle: